bitcoin-computer/docs/More-Examples/wallet.md

 ## The Hard Way

 It is also possible to use the Bitcoin Computer and a Bitcore style library to build a transaction directly.
-This is interesting because the smart contract for a fungible token is has conceptual similar to the code used to build a wallet.
+This is interesting because the smart contract for a fungible token is conceptually similar to the code used to build a wallet.

-The first step is to query for all unspent transaction outputs (utxos).
-The utxos store the cryptocurrency.
+The first step is to query for all utxos.
 We add inputs to the transactions that spend the utxos until we have enough to cover the amount.
 We then add the output to create a new utxo that the receiver can spend.
-The last things left to do it to sign and braodcast the transaction.
+The last thing left to do it to sign and braodcast the transaction.

 ```js #
 async send(satoshis: number, to: Address) {